Home Automation Podcast Episode #114: An Industry Q&A With Rob Hopper

 Ron: With your customers, either new folks that are finding you.
 I know you're actively marketing and I want to talk about some of that stuff.
 But also your existing book of customers.
 I'm going to tell you, I am hearing from different pockets around the country, this is not absolute.
 It's not a 1 or a 0 on or off.
 But I'm hearing people are in some cases seeing slowdowns with biz dev or signing new projects right now.
 Let's say the last four to six weeks.
 Are you seeing that there, in Dayton and or with the requests or inquiries for projects?
 What type of requests are happening?
 What is happening on the ground there?

-Rob: it's definitely been very interesting.
+Rob: It's definitely been very interesting.
 I think anybody that says that they are not seeing a slowdown or a change in one aspect or another is probably not being 100 percent honest.
 I'm not vain enough to think that we are special in the fact that we're so different in Dayton, Ohio compared to anybody else in the country.
 And the fact that people don't want a lot of people in their houses is also meaning that they're not calling to have us come out and check out potential new projects.
 Now that being said, we are still getting new construction still humming along.
 People have not stopped building a house that they had been building.
-So we are still getting people calling for those types of projects.
+We are still getting people calling for those types of projects.
 We are getting people calling for service issues which we oftentimes parlay into additional business.
 And we're still getting calls from people who want to start projects.
 Not as large scale projects as we may have seen a year ago, but they're still there and that's for me anyway, that's a very promising sign that as we get further along in this, the dealers that did things right and weren't financially hurting, to begin with, will probably pull through.
 OK.
 And odds are, a lot of these people will want you to come out because they're so sick and tired of not doing projects that they're going to be running out the door to try and do something, anything.

 Ron: Do you think it's a good assumption that on the other side of this, when it becomes a little more politically correct to go to job sites and for customers to have people in their homes, I'm operating on an assumption, I'd like to think it's an educated assumption?
 There's going to be pent up demand and particularly around cool toys and tech for the home.
 I don't think people are going to take vacations this year.
 I think they're going to spend money on their houses.
 Do you think that's accurate?